Parody in popular music: 1918–1959

-The emerging form of Jazz music frequently recycled themes from the staider "white" popular music of the time, as well as producing occasional parodies (usually called "travesties") of well known classical themes.
+The emerging form of jazz music frequently recycled themes from the staider "white" popular music of the time, as well as producing occasional parodies (usually called "travesties") of well known classical themes.

 In the 1940s, Spike Jones and his City Slickers parodied popular music in their own unique way, not by changing lyrics, but adding wild sound effects and comedic stylings to formerly staid old songs such as "Cocktails for Two" and "April Showers."
 Beginning in 1949, Homer and Jethro did country music arrangements of popular songs, with parody lyrics, such as "Hart Brake Motel" (for "Heartbreak Hotel") and "The Battle of Kookamonga" (after Johnny Horton's "The Battle of New Orleans").

 The comedy pianist Victor Borge coined some of his signature bits on Bing Crosby's radio show during the 1940s, and later popularized them on TV on Dean Martin's show.
 Borge parodied classical composition styles by taking a very well known tune like "Happy Birthday to You" and playing it in the styles of Mozart, Brahms, Wagner, Beethoven and others.
 He would also parody two compositions simultaneously by finding common melody notes and using them for transitioning one composition into another, the most famous example being "Moonlight Sonata" transitioning into "Night and Day" (or a minor version of "Happy Birthday to You").

-The 1957 Broadway musical Jamaica parodied the then very fashionable commercial variety of Calypso music.
+The 1957 Broadway musical Jamaica parodied the then very fashionable commercial variety of calypso music.
 A musical using heavy parody was the 1959 show Little Mary Sunshine, which poked fun at old-fashioned operetta.

+"Where Is Your Heart," a serious parody of "It's April Again" from Moulin Rouge, was a chart-topping hit for Mantovani and Percy Faith in the United Kingdom and United States, respectively, in 1953.
+Both records titled the record "The Song from (the) Moulin Rouge."